madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 times, let's spend a second on comparing it to array-based binary heaps.

 Why bother with the leftist heap?
-It is persistent (hence better suited for multi-threaded computation), purely functional, both conceptually and implementation-wise a tree, and more resilient against off-by-one errors.
+It is persistent (hence better suited for multi-threaded computation), both conceptually and implementation-wise a tree, and more resilient against off-by-one errors.
 Why bother with the array-based binary heap?
 Better average case complexity of insertions; its operations are in place; and it probably performs better in practice because of good locality of reference (this is a hunch and I'd like to be proven wrong).

 We can also look at their complexities more concretely.
 Leftist heaps have
 $O(\lg{n})$ worst-case complexity for insertion and deleting the maximum, while maintaining $O(1)$ complexity for finding the maximum.
-Building a heap out of a `Foldable`{.haskell} collection is $O(n)$.
+Building a heap out of a collection is $O(n)$.
 So far we're on par with binary heaps.
 But we can do one better.
-While merging binary heaps is $O(n)$, it's only
-$O(\lg{n})$ for leftist heaps.
-In fact, this is why insertion and deletion are
+While merging binary heaps is $O(n)$, it's only $O(\lg{n})$ for leftist heaps.
+In fact, this is why insertion and deletion are $O(\lg{n})$.
-$O(\lg{n})$.

 ## The data structure and its properties